mzazon/awesome-cloud-projects/aws/hipaa-compliant-healthcare-analytics/hipaa-compliant-healthcare-analytics.md

 6. **Import FHIR Data into HealthLake**:

    The import process transforms raw healthcare data into standardized FHIR R4 format and stores it in the HealthLake data store.
 This step demonstrates how to bulk load patient data while maintaining data integrity and generating detailed import logs for troubleshooting.
+HealthLake automatically validates FHIR resources and creates searchable indexes for optimal query performance.

    ```bash
    # Start FHIR import job